Human Centric General Physical Intelligence for Agile Manufacturing Automation: General Physical Intelligence Framework and Ablation Study

 The experiment features 7-DoF Franka Emika FR3 robotic platform with parallel gripper, tasked with precision nut-and-bolt assembly within NVIDIA Isaac Sim environment, as shown in Figure \ref{figure3}.
 The objective is to insert nuts onto fixed bolts with tight thread-matching tolerance of 0.5 mm which is a task that demands precise alignment and compliant control.
 To ensure physical realism, high-fidelity CAD models of robot and components were used and CUda-optimized.
 The task rigorously tests for sub-millimeter positional accuracy, correct interpretation of simulated force-torque feedback and dynamic adaptation to variable starting positions via affordance modeling.
 To evaluate spatial generalization, the bolt target positions were randomized within 10 cm radius for each trial.

 The quantitative results reported in Table \ref{tab:ablation-kpis} reveal differentiated capabilities of designated state of the art VLA-GPI models\footnote{Success Rate (\%) is percentage of trials completed successfully and reported as mean with standard deviation.
 Time (s) is average duration for successful trials.
 Pose Error (mm) is final Euclidean distance between end-effector and target pose by measuring translational accuracy.
 Angular Error ($^{\circ}$) is rotational difference by measuring orientation accuracy.
-Generalization Score is normalized metric (0-1) quantifying performance consistency across randomized trials.
+Generalization Score is a normalized metric (0-1) quantifying performance consistency across randomized trials that is calculated as $1 - (\text{Standard Deviation of Success Rate} / \text{Mean Success Rate})$.
+A score closer to 1.0 indicates higher robustness to task variations}.
 Failure Modes categorizes primary reasons for task failure with counts in parentheses.
-Control Frequency (Hz) is rate at which the model sends commands to robot controller.}.
+Control Frequency (Hz) is rate at which the model sends commands to robot controller.
 A clear trade-off emerges amongst generalization, accuracy and inference speed.
 RT2-GPI emerged as top-performing model by achieving $93.3\%$ success rate and highest generalization score of $0.89$.
 Its superior performance is attributed to deeply integrated affordance modeling where fusion of vision, language, proprioceptive and tactile data enabled the model to infer correct alignment strategies even under significant spatial perturbations.
 Hence, this holistic understanding of object-centric possibilities and their physical outcomes reveal that;

 \begin{itemize} \item VIMA-GPI showed high success of 88.3\% with effective geometric consistency due to object-centric memory.
 However, its moderate generalization score of $0.73$ suggests domain sensitivity stemming from affordances that are not deeply grounded into non-visual modalities. \item OpenVLA-GPI was notable for its fast average insertion time of 4.1 sec thus making it attractive for latency-sensitive applications.
-However, this speed came at the cost of precision of 1.12 mm pose error and robustness that result into lowest generalization score (0.67) thus indicating a shallow integration of affordance cues. \end{itemize}
+However, this speed came at the cost of precision of 1.12 mm pose error and robustness that result into lowest generalization score (0.67) that indicates a shallow integration of affordance cues. \end{itemize}

-In addition, Gato-GPI achieved respectable success rate of 83.3\% but was hampered by slowest inference time of 6.8 sec due to its autoregressive decoding mechanism.
-More decisively, its difficulty in adapting to novel configurations highlighted lack of explicit affordance encoding thus reducing its flexibility in dynamic high-mox low-volume scenarios.